The sites primary function is to introduce the work of K J Sheerin, the poet, author, and publisher. But first a little about him...

-Ken grew up in on the outskirts of Geelong, (Australia) in the post WW2 era and didn’t start writing until late in life, despite nurturing the idea since youth.
+Ken grew up in on the outskirts of Geelong, (Australia) in the post WW2 era and didn’t start writing until late in life, despite nurturing the idea since childhood.
 His writing now encompasses those times and close family ties.

 He spent his early years travelling the countryside and included a brief stint in the RAN, then worked in places as diverse as the woolsheds: meatworks, car factories, fishing boats, and mines of WA.
 He finally settled down to work as a gardener, from which he has now retired.